How KCFA was formed

 The Association became registered as a Scottish Charity with the Number SC 030201 in 2000.
 Through hard work of members, the KCFA has grown into an important influence on the management of the Castle.
 The KCFA is regularly consulted on various matters appertaining the Castle.
 Since the setting up of the Isle of Rum Community Trust we have worked with the Rum Community and see the survival of the community as being linked to that of the castle.
 In 2017 Professor Macdonald was invited and agreed to become a member of the Trust.

 The Savill’s report of 2016 made it clear that one way forward for the Castle was for the creation of a Community Interest Company or Building Preservation Trust.
-The KCFA AGM of 2017 unanimously agreed that the KCFA committee should investigate this and the committee are working with SNH with a view to the creation of a Community Interest Company with which to reopen the castle initially as a hostel with bar and bistro and then gradually to bring more rooms into use, and to generate more visitors and employment.
+The KCFA AGM of 2017 unanimously agreed that the KCFA committee should investigate this and the committee have been working with SNH, Highland and Islands Enterprise (HIENT) and Historic Environment Scotland (HES) with a view to the asset transfer of the Castle to a Scottish Incorporated Charitable Organisation (SCIO) with which to reopen the castle initially as for Bed, Breakfast and evening meals with bar and bistro and then gradually to bring more rooms into use, and to generate more visitors and employment.
+It has always been the intention of the KCFA that the Castle should offer accommodation but that any other employment opportunities such as outdoor activities etc would be provided by other bodies and therefore enlarging the employment opportunities not just within the castle but on Rum.
+The socio-economic opportunities have always been paramount.